Harsh188/AddressBook/README.md

 ## What we have learned: ##

-Durint this project my groupmate and I picked up a several new tools.
+During this project my groupmate and I picked up a several new tools.
 They are as follows:

 1. Object oriented programing
 2. Using the tkinter library